jasonmorkel/classification-trees-predicting-sales/README.md

 Next, we prune the tree to see if it will yield better results.
 The tree with 9 nodes results in lowest cross-validation error rate, with 50 cross-validation errors.
 The 9-node-tree is then constructed which gives us a 77% prediction rate.
-We plot then plot the 9-node-tree
+We then plot the 9-node-tree